7 ways mindfulness is incorporated into ACT therapy!

 Mindfulness and ACT therapy

-Mindfulness plays a crucial role in ACT!
+Mindfulness is a practice that involves bringing one's attention to the present moment, without judgment, and can be a helpful tool for managing stress.
+It also plays a crucial role in ACT!
 When integrated into the therapeutic process, it can help individuals develop psychological flexibility and live a more value- driven life.

 1. Present Moment Awareness: